 Looking for lunch but have just missed the ferry?
 Head south along A1A to Chowder Ted’s, home of some really great chowder.
 Look for Brown’s Fish Camp on the left after crossing one of the smaller bridges.
 Turn right, right after that bridge and right across from Brown’s Fish Camp, down a steep driveway to a small white concrete block building.
 It is easy to miss.
 Great chowder served in old tin pots, along with fresh shrimp and burgers, best eaten on the picnic tables overlooking the creek.

 To the West:

-Talk a walk on the wild side and explore the Okefenokee National Wildlife Refuge.
+Talk a walk on the wild side and explore the Okefenokee National Wildlife Rescue.
 Covering 630 square miles in southeast Georgia, the Okefenokee National Wildlife Refuge encompasses nearly all of the world renowned Okefenokee Swamp.
 Alligators bask in the sun while flocks of white ibis, wood storks, and sandhill cranes forage in the shallow tea-colored water.
 The pine islands and uplands surrounding the swamp are home to such species as the gopher tortoise, endangered red-cockaded woodpecker, and indigo snake.
 This is a huge area with lots to offer so be sure to plan ahead.
-Your day trip plan starts at www.fws.gov/refuge/okefenokee Distance from the Addison to the main entrance: 55 miles.
+Distance from The Addison to the main entrance: 55 miles.
 Drive time approximately 1 hour and 20 minutes